 Complete an extended written response in expository, persuasive or imaginative style.
-Your writing must draw from the selected text you have studied for this Context and explore the idea that 'without connection to others there is no me'.
+Your writing must draw from at least one selected text for this Context and explore the idea that 'without connection to others there is no me'.

 This page is blank